NathanCollaert/HotStacks/README.md

 Ranking is re-computed when tabs are switched or search filters change.
 Scrolling does not affect ranking (colors stay put).

-### Highlighting top items
-The most valuable stacks in view get an animated **top-item effect** — embers drifting up from the item by default, with a sparkle alternative (or none).
-You control how many stacks qualify (default: top 2%) and the effect's size.

 ## Tips

 - Use **Heat ramp** for the most visual contrast; items are easy to rank at a glance